UPSC Exam > UPSC Notes > History for UPSC CSE > Chronology of the Rulers & the Army: The Cholas

 South India And the Cholas

-• The traditional Chola country lay between rivers Pennar and Veller and comprised of modern Madras along with certain adjoining area now forming a part of the Karnataka state.
-Chola Empire
+• The traditional Chola country lay between the rivers Pennar and Veller and comprised modern Madras and certain adjoining areas now forming a part of the Karnataka state.
+Chronology of the Rulers & the Army: The Cholas | History for UPSC CSE

 Chola Empire

-• In the second century A.D., a Chola prince Elara conquered Ceylon and ruled there for a long period.
+• In the second century A.D., a Chola prince, Elara, conquered Ceylon and ruled there for a long period.

 • Another important king among early Cholas was Karikala (190 A.D.).
 He defeated the Pandyas and the Cheras and was a benevolent king.